 This will enable future organizers to solicit for sponsorships with a knowledge base and help them to maneuver in years to come.
 Being smart about how you build relationships with a company can result in a lasting sponsorship over several years.

 Track the money until you see it in your account.
-This process is not complete until the money actually shows up in your account.
-This may involve following up with the sponsor and asking for accounting help from the MIT Sloan Finance department.
-MIT is a big place and sometimes money goes to the wrong office or account, or else it arrives with too little information for us to know what it's for (e.g., a check made out simply to "MIT" could be for any one of several groups).
+This process is not complete until the money shows in your account.
+This may involve following up with the sponsor and asking for help from our Account office (Sloan Student Life can support with internal MIT support).

 Exclusive sponsor of the cocktail Networking Event on Saturday evening before the conference: